antoniotorresm/ansible-role-luadist/README.md

-# luadist_test
+# luadist Ansible role

 This role provides support for handling Lua environments and packages via LuaDist.
-Intended as a programming exercise.
+Includes an Ansible module for installing and running LuaDist commands.

+**Note**: LuaDist is no longer maintained.
+Consider using [LuaRocks](https://luarocks.org/) instead.

 ## Role Variables